storminwalker/SenchaCon-2011/README.md

 ### Run the examples

-All my code samples are in /examples (each js file has how you run it commented out in the file - so that you don't need to figure it out).
+All my code samples are in /examples folder (most of the js files have how you run it commented out in the file - so that you don't need to figure it out).

+If the folder has a package.json please run

+	npm install

+on that folder to install any dependencies.

 You may also want to check out my other projects referenced in this talk:

 [node-extjs](http://github.com/storminwalker/node-extjs)
 [node-extjs-express](http://github.com/storminwalker/node-extjs)